Sunwind19/SNDL/README.md

 # The technical explanation & Guide

+## Build Guide
+1. See assembly body.f3z / .step and understand how each parts are attched to other
+2. Print body, and 2 Exoskeleton.step.
+Attach only 1 exoskeleton to the body using M3 screws and nut.
+3. Print 6 body-femur motor bracket and attach them to the body using M3 screw.
+4. Print 12 femur-tibia bearings (bearing.step) and attach each other by M3 screws.
+5. Print 6 femur and 6 tibia.
+6. Attach motors to the 18 motor bracket inside the printed part by M3 screw.
+7. Attach femur & tibia to bearings using M4 bearing and M2.5 screws.

 ## BOM
 The key parts that are critical, and should be rigidly remain in the design even if you make some changes are:
 -2 PCA boards